 I was blown away by the standard of the Bara Chirashi Set the first time I dined there.
 Obviously, it uses very fresh produce and the flavors used to be incredible.
 Like Waku Ghin, Wakuda uses fresh bean curd skin (Yuba) from Kyoto.
 (The lamb and salmon used to be from New Zealand, but I'm not sure if that's changed recently.)

-Unfortunately, the last 2 times I ate there, the quality had gone down by quite a bit- both of the food and the service.
-We felt that the service was very slow on our last visit- and since the Korean customer next to us actually complained to the waitress, I guess we weren't the only ones who felt that way!
+Unfortunately, the quality has slowly been going down by quite a bit over the years- both of the food and the service.
+We felt that the service was very slow on one of our last visits- and since the Korean customer next to us actually complained to the waitress, I guess we weren't the only ones who felt that way!
 (Didn't help that we had the new Udon lunch set, which we found to be tasteless.)

 Based on those experiences, I definitely would not recommend going for dinner (where it's considerably more expensive.
 And my friend who tried the dinner before the lunch set was SUPER unimpressed- she spent about S$400.
 In fact, she was flabbergasted when I raved about Wakuda's Bara Chirashi, until we realised that the 2 meals were at totally different price points.)

-If you're really craving Japanese food, you could consider dining here for the set lunch.
-However, if you're OK with Asian food in general, Jumbo (over at he Shoppes) is SO much tastier.
+If you're really craving Japanese food, you could consider dining here for the set lunch or go to Sen of Japan.
+However, if you're OK with Asian food in general, Jumbo (over at the Shoppes) is SO much tastier.

 Here are all the Wakuda Set Lunches we tried: